Sundarijal – Chisapani – Nagarkot Trek (3 Days)

 Absolutely.
 Children aged 8 and above with reasonable fitness can comfortably complete this trek.
 It's a great family-friendly experience with cultural and natural highlights.

-Q: Is it safe for solo travelers?
+Q: Is it safe for solo travellers?

 Q: Do I need any permits?